alook123/apevolo_flutter/README_EN.md

 A cross-platform desktop + web application based on Flutter for the ApeVolo Enterprise Management System.

+> **Note:** This project is currently in the development phase.
+Features may be incomplete and subject to change.
+Last updated: April 25, 2025

 <div align="center">
   <img src="assets/image/logo.png" alt="Logo" width="80" height="80">
 </div>